 The Spaniard is a more than capable dribbler as well and can match the same with or without the ball.
 He has turned into the most important player in Athletic Bilbao's scheme of things after Aritz Aduriz announced his retirement.
 He has since become the focal point of the team's gameplay.

-Moving into our top five fastest footballers in the world, we have Dortmund’s wonderkid Erling Haaland, who has taken to professional football like a duck to water.
+Moving into our top five fastest football players in the world, we have Dortmund's wonderkid Erling Haaland, who has taken to professional football like a duck to water.
 In 40 matches this season, Haaland has smashed 44 goals, surpassed only by Robert Lewandowski.

 His prolific goalscoring combined with his gigantic frame may lead one to consider the Norwegian to be a beast in the box.
 But, Haaland has proved himself to also be an athletic striker, while clocking up speeds of 33-35 kmph consistently and hitting a top speed of 36.04 kmph in the 2020/21 season.
 The Norwegian striker recorded a top speed of 36.2 km/h in a Premier league 2022-23 clash against Brighton.

 PSG's wonderkid Kylian Mbappe has already been noted for his lightning-quick pace on the wings.
 The winger has consistently clocked up breakneck speeds, which have become a characteristic part of his gameplay.

 He has proven to be a handful for defenders and combined with his dribbling ability, he is sure to be the difference and cause more headaches for defences across Europe.

 6. Marcus Rashford - 36.30 kmph

 Manchester United forward Marcus Rashford is currently occupying the third spot among the fastest football players in the world.
 One of the most popular English stars of his generation, Rashford's runs are often help him to go past the opposition defenders and find a goalscoring opportunity.